pingcap/docs-tidb-operator/en/upgrade-tidb-operator.md

 This document describes how to upgrade TiDB Operator and Kubernetes.

+> **Note:**
+>
+> You can check the currently supported versions of TiDB Operator using the `helm search repo -l tidb-operator` command.
+> If the command output does not include the latest version, update the repo using the `helm repo update` command.
+For details, refer to [Configure the Help repo](tidb-toolkit.md#configure-the-helm-repo).

 ## Upgrade TiDB Operator online

 1. Update CustomResourceDefinition (CRD) for Kubernetes.
 For more information about CRD, see [CustomResourceDefinition](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/).